 When dealing with microservices, one very important question is: How will you handle inter-service communication?
 We asked ourselves this question a few years back, and the initial answer was any developer’s favorite: That depends.
 As bad as it may sound, it’s actually pretty clear once you think about it.
 This article presents a case study of using Message Brokers with microservices.

-Synchronous vs asynchronous communication
+Synchronous vs. asynchronous communication

-There are two basic cases of communication: you either need data from another service to proceed with your request, or you would like to inform others about your data or event that just happened.
+There are two basic cases of communication: you either need data from another service to proceed with your request, or you would like to inform others about your data or an event that just happened.
 The first case is simple – a client makes a request and waits until he gets a response.

 Let’s make an example based on a pizza house application.
 The core functionality is, of course, to order a pizza.
 In order to achieve that, we make a request describing the pizza we would like to have and send it to a component responsible for taking orders.
 After that, we expect an immediate response with information on: